alephnode/alephnode/src/pages/09-vscode-helpers/index.md

 - <a href="https://marketplace.visualstudio.com/items?itemName=bierner.lit-html" target="_blank">lit-html</a>
 - <a href="https://marketplace.visualstudio.com/items?itemName=amandeepmittal.expressjs" target="_blank">Express</a>

-Snippets are more than just assistors for templating; they can be used to template out an entire html page (<strong>html:5<strong>) or build out conditionals and code blocks for you as well (<strong>if</strong>).
+Snippets are more than just assistors for templating; they can be used to template out an entire html page (<strong>html:5</strong>) or build out conditionals and code blocks for you as well (<strong>if</strong>).

-What's even better, writing your own is as easy as creating your own snippet file or inserting them directly into the editor preferences.
+What's even better, writing your own is as easy as creating your own snippet file named by language (javascript.json) or inserting them directly into the editor preferences (Code->Preferences->User Snippets).

+Rather than providing you with copy/pasted bullet points for how to achieve this, Here's the <a href="https://code.visualstudio.com/docs/editor/userdefinedsnippets" target="_blank">thorough documentation page</a> provided by VSCode on how to write your own.
+Once you start writing your own, you'll never stop 🧟.

 ### Section Three: Terminal Hacks